 I need help preparing my presentation and coaching my onstage performance.
 Do you help with that?

 Yes, we can help you with the basics.
-If you need more intense training – which most nonprofessional speakers do – or if you're serious about becoming a professional speaker, we know where you can go for that unique coaching and training.
+If you need more intense training – which most non-professional speakers do – or if you're serious about becoming a professional speaker, we know where to refer you for that unique coaching and training.
 Ask us!

 How long does it take to get booked for speaking engagements?